 The Asian clam was first identified in Lake George in August 2010.
 Thirteen infestation locations have currently been identified.
-For the most up-to-date info from the Lake George Asian Clam Rapid Response Task Force, see the LGACRRTF website.
+For the most up-to-date info from the Lake George Asian Clam Rapid Response Task Force, see their website.

-Spearheaded by the Darrin Fresh Water Institute, a committee formed to coordinate response efforts.
+The Darrin Fresh Water Institute first found Asian clams off Lake Avenue beach in Lake George Village on August 19, 2010.
+Up to 600 clams per square meter were initially documented, covering an area of approximately 2.5 acres.
+A committee formed to coordinate response efforts.
 Representatives from the Darrin Fresh Water Institute, Lake George Park Commission, Lake George Association, FUND for Lake George, NYS Department of Environmental Conservation, Adirondack Park Agency, Adirondack Park Invasive Plant Program, and Lake Champlain Basin Program are working together to pool resources and expertise.
-It appears that the infestation has been discovered soon enough to successfully eradicate it, rather than merely manage it.

 The Asian Clam prefers sandy or gravelly bottom areas, in shallow, warm water.
 If a clam is found that matches the description of the Asian clam, citizens are asked to get a sample or take a photograph and call the Lake George Association at 518-668-3558, the FUND for Lake George at 518-668-5913 or the Darrin Fresh Water Institute at 518-644-3541.